Retiring from the College

 Retirees and their dependents (who are already enrolled in one of the Bowdoin College Health Plans when the employee retires) are eligible to enroll in the College’s retiree medical plan.
 If you are anticipating retirement, you should be sure to enroll eligible family members in coverage during the annual open enrollment prior to your intended retirement date because there is no opportunity to add family members to the retiree health plan at the time of your retirement or after retirement.
 In addition, if you decide to decline retiree medical coverage at the time of your retirement or you drop the coverage at a future date there is no option to reinstate the coverage going forward.

 What retiree medical insurance is available to individuals under age 65?

-Retirees under age 65 are eligible to elect coverage by the Bowdoin College PPO Health Plan in the retiree group and pay the same monthly costs as active employees for this coverage.
+Retirees under age 65 are eligible to elect coverage in one of the Bowdoin College Health Plans in our retiree group.
+Retirees pay the monthly rates in place for active employees using the highest rate tier for this coverage.
 If a family member remains on the under-age-65 health plan after the retiree reaches age 65, then the cost of the family member’s coverage will increase to the full premium cost for the tier of coverage that they are enrolled in.

 What retiree medical insurance is available to individuals age 65 and over?